 Choose from Existing Media Sources

-- Search the PCC library or contact your Subject Liaison Librarian to help you find media for your course.
+- Search the PCC library , check out your Subject Guide and your Subject Area Librarian to help you find media for your course.

 - Explore Learning Objects and Media Sources that Instructional Support has vetted.

 - And here's how to search YouTube and Google Video for captioned videos.